CristinaPENG/hkbu-big-data-media/homework2/README.md

 # hkbu-big-data-media
 homework2
-I searched 'dress' in www.Amazon.com and then get the item names and prices from the website finally output as .csv file
+I search 'dress' in www.Amazon.com and then get the item names and prices from the outcome page finally output as a csv file